MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 5. TODOs & Bugs
-      - Update leaflet elevation to the current version with current d3.js.
+      - Update leaflet elevation to the current version using current d3.js.

 3. Combination of Image-Slider and OpenStreetMap (the intended use of the plugin):
     - Very simple: combine the above mentioned paramaters in ONE shortcode